 US-83 begins winding its way from the Canadian border at the small United States Port of Entry (daily 8am-9pm) six miles north of Westhope (pop.
 428).
 Westhope, named by an optimistic Great Northern Railway official, is a good example of North Dakota’s small agrarian towns.
 There are cafés, gas stations, a sparse two-block-long downtown, and that’s about it.

 Six miles south of Westhope, US-83 zigzags west along Hwy-5 for about 15 miles before sharply banking south.
-The next 37 miles to Minot are a straight shot south, passing nothing save two sweeping wildlife refuges and a lonely Domino’s Pizza, all by itself beneath the occasional B-52s thundering overhead to and from Minot Air Force Base, one of the primary bases for the U.S. military’s tactical and strategic nuclear forces.
-Along with bombers and fighter planes, Minot AFB also controls hundreds of nuclear-tipped Minuteman III ICBM missiles, which are housed in high-security underground silos that look like high-security parking lots amidst the wheat fields all over the northern Great Plains.
+The next 37 miles to Minot are a straight shot south, passing nothing save a sweeping wildlife refuge and a lonely Domino’s Pizza, all by itself beneath the occasional B-52s thundering overhead to and from Minot Air Force Base, one of the primary bases for the U.S. military’s tactical and strategic nuclear forces.
+Along with bombers and fighter planes, Minot AFB also controls hundreds of nuclear-tipped Minuteman III ICBM missiles, which are housed in high-security underground silos that look like high-security parking lots amid the wheat fields all over the northern Great Plains.